3 Harlem Jazz Spots Where Billie Holiday Once Sang—That Are Still Around Today

 253 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds

 Holiday made her debut at the legendary Harlem venue in the 1930s at the age of 19.
 She went on to appear here nearly 30 times.
+Note: The Apollo Theater is currently closed while undergoing renovations.

 148 W 133rd St between Malcolm X and Adam Clayton Powell Jr Blvds

-Now known as the jazz club Bill's Place, this address was once home to a speakeasy where, according to legend, record producer John Hammond first heard Holiday when she was 17.
+Now known as the jazz club Bill's Place, this address was once home to a speakeasy where, according to legend, record producer John Hammond first heard Holiday sing when she was 17.